 The three elements of training

-Before we can discuss course lengths, it’s important to note that there are three elements of forklift training which must be must be satisfied by employers before an operator is deemed ready to work.
+Before we can discuss course lengths, it’s important to note that there are three elements of forklift training which must be satisfied by employers before an operator is deemed ready to work.
 The ACOP outlines these as:

 - Specific job training: Delivered ‘off the job’ by the employer and will be tailored to the employer’s needs.
 Gives operators a working knowledge and understanding of the equipment that they will use day-to-day and how it should be used in the workplace.